cwkang1998/th-interview-backend-test/README.md

 ## How to run

-Doing `flask run` or just running it via `python app.py` should run the program without issues.
+Doing `flask run` or running it via `python -m flask run` should run the program without issues given that the dependencies are installed correctly.